-HRH The Prince of Wales has established a new award for endangered crafts through his patronage of the Heritage Crafts Association.
-Each year the President’s Award for Endangered Crafts will present £3,000 to a heritage craftsperson who will use the funding to ensure that craft skills are passed on to the future.
+The second President’s Award for Endangered Crafts, established by Heritage Crafts Association President HRH The Prince of Wales, is now open for nominations.
+Each year the President’s Award presents £3,000 to a heritage craftsperson who will use the funding to ensure that craft skills are passed on to the future.

 Applicants for the President’s Award are invited to submit proposals to help secure the survival of their craft, which must be listed as ‘endangered’ or ‘critically endangered’ on the 2019 edition of the HCA Red List of Endangered Crafts.